cakephp/docs/en/appendices/4-0-migration-guide.rst

 ----

 * Templates have been moved from ``src/Template/`` to ``templates/`` folder on app and plugin root.
-With this change the `src` folder  now only contains files which with classes that are autoloaded via composer's autoloader.
+With this change the `src` folder now only contains files with classes that are autoloaded via composer's autoloader.

   Special templates folder like ``Cell``, ``Element``, ``Email`` and ``Plugin`` have be renamed to lower case ``cell``, ``element``, ``email`` and ``plugin`` respectively.
 This provides better visual distinction between special folders and the folders corresponding to your app's controller names which are in capital case.
 * The template extension has also been changed from ``.ctp`` to ``.php``.
   The special extension provided no real benefit and instead required editors/IDEs to be configured to recognise files with `.ctp` extension as PHP files.